The Key Clinic Auditory Integration Training Programme

 BrightBeatz

-While results can vary between individuals, many parents have reported the following improvements across the following areas:
+While results can vary between individuals, we have reported the following improvements across the following areas:

 How does it work?